Retirement Planning & Pension Advice

 At some point in the future, most of us want to down tools, stop working, but still be able to continue a relatively good standard of living while crucially not having to cut spending too drastically.

 During our working lives, we have earned income from employment or self employment to save and pay for food, housing, children’s education and long holidays etc.

 When our earned income stops however, there is a clear need for continued income from somewhere.
 This will normally involve using the income and capital sums earned during our working lives to save a sufficient body of capital on which we can then draw upon to fund what should be the longest and best holiday of our lives!

-All going well, we should all have the basic state pension of around £6,000 per annum, but this is far less than most people actually want or even need to survive, let alone provide for a comfortable retirement.
+All going well, we should all have the new flat rate basic state pension of around £7,400 per annum, but this is far less than most people actually want or even need to survive, let alone provide for a comfortable retirement.

 For those people lucky enough to have a generous company pension scheme, a large part of their required retirement income could be generated that way.

 For most people however, the bulk of the money they will have to spend when they choose to stop working will come from their private savings.

 Whether using ISAs, Offshore Bonds, a property portfolio, Unit Trust, VCT, EIS, OEICS, cash accounts or indeed pension contracts such as SIPPS, the onus is now on the individual to accumulate a large savings pot with which to generate or convert to income.